 The efficiency of our energy use extends further and deeper than our wallets.
 Energy can be derived from many sources: coal, oil, wood, water, solar, wind, geothermal, and natural gas.
 The ways in which we extract and harness these energy sources is important as it affects our economy, social equity and justice, and the natural world.
-Here are the top 5 reasons to care about energy efficiency:

 The following simple actions can save you money and avoid excessive carbon emissions: